opencredo/secure-pipeline-verifier/terraform/README.md

 ## Run Terraform:

+1. Make sure you're in the `terraform/` directory.
-1. Define the following parameters.
+2. Define the following parameters.
 For example in `terraform.tfvars`:
 ```terraform
 bucket = "bucket-name"
 lambda_function_name="<Optional: name of the lambda function"